Kolpashnikova/Sequence-Analysis-TIme-Use-Data-ATUS-/README.md

 ## Example of Work Using Sequence Analysis

-I published a paper using sequence analysis in the Journal of Population
+Here is an example how a published paper using sequence analysis looks like (my recent research in the Journal of Population Ageing):
-Ageing:

 Kolpashnikova, K., & Kan, M. Y. (2020).
 [Eldercare in Japan: Cluster Analysis of daily time-use patterns of elder